juju/docs/src/en/tut-google.md

 TODO:  Still WIP: needs refinement and further details
        Remove default model?
        Image for GCE Dashboard with resources
+       Image commented out due to inconsistent behaviour This tutorial is top-heavy with GUI stuff.
+Consider a GUI tutorial Menu entry and page title do not correspond well

 # Create a Google Compute Engine controller